bpereto/borg-hive/docs/quickstart.rst

 Add an SSH-Key to borg-hive which is needed to create a repository.

 Create your first repository and do a backup.
-Besides borgbackup it also works well with `borgmatic <https://github.com/witten/borgmatic>`_ or `vorta <https://github.com/borgbase/vorta>`_.
+Besides plain borgbackup it also works well with `borgmatic <https://github.com/witten/borgmatic>`_ or `vorta <https://github.com/borgbase/vorta>`_.